aatul/Java-Interview-Questions-Answers/README.md

 # Java-Interview-Questions-Answers

-Looking forward to appear in Java Interview, here are the key Java Interview Questions with Answers only for you.
+Looking forward to appear in Java Interview, here are the key 100+ Java Interview Questions with Answers only for you including some of the tricky questions with answers.

 ### Table of Contents
 | Sr.No.        | Question      |